 A common judgement on wargaming, and especially so on premium brands like Warhammer, is that it is an expensive hobby.
 Here we will present the case that it is expensive, and the case that it is not.

 Expensive is a relative concept.
-Whether something is expensive or not depends not just on the objective cost of the productive but also on the relative resources of the potential buyer.
+Whether something is expensive or not depends not just on the objective cost of the production but also on the relative resources of the potential buyer.
 It also depends on desire.
-For the investment minded it, also depends on its appreaciation and depreaciation potential.
+For the investment minded it, also depends on its appreciation and depreciation potential.